DOING BUSINESS IN GEORGIA IN 2023

-- Georgia has so far concluded 52 double taxation avoidance treaties with different countries including India, Germany, China, the United Kingdom, Singapore, Ireland among others;
+- Georgia has signed 57 double tax treaties with a number of countries including India, Germany, China, the UK, Singapore and Ireland.

 Disadvantages of Georgia company registration

-- Clients that wish to produce for the domestic market are faced with several challenges, including:
+- Companies producing or supplying goods to the domestic Georgian market face several challenges, including:

 To help us engineer the optimum Georgia corporate structure, please complete the 3-minute questionnaire below; then press the submit button below.

 This data remains confidential and is not sold to third-parties.

 Within 5 hours, one of our senior staff will ring or email you:

 Government and public authority websites:

 - Georgia Stock Exchange